indrabasak/spring-source-weaving-example/README.md

 The AspectJ compiler (`ajc`) processes the source code and generates woven byte code.
 All the source code should be present together at the compile time.

+### Why source weaving?
+1. Due to the proxy-based nature of Spring’s AOP framework, calls within the target object are by definition not intercepted.

+1. For JDK proxies, only public interface method calls on the proxy can be intercepted.
+With CGLIB, public and protected method calls on the proxy will be intercepted, and even package-visible methods if necessary.

+You can find more [here](https://docs.spring.io/spring/docs/4.3.x/spring-framework-reference/html/aop.html#Supported%20Pointcut%20Designators).

+In other words,

+1. Any call to a **private method** will not be intercepted.
+Please refer to the second point mentioned above.

+1. Any call to method **methodB** of class **ClassX*** from **methodA** of class **ClassX** will not be intercepted since they belong to same target object.
+Please refere to the first point above.

 ### Dependency Requirements